Cinema of Thailand: Post-war years: The 16-mm era

-After the end of the Second World War, filmmaking got under way again in Thailand using surplus 16 mm black-and-white stock from wartime newsreel production.
+After the end of the World War II, filmmaking got under way again in Thailand using surplus 16 mm black-and-white stock from wartime newsreel production.

 At least two Thai films were produced in 1946.
 One was an action film, Chai Chatree (Brave Men), directed by journalist-turned-filmmaker Chalerm Sawetanant.
 The screenplay was by writer Malai Chupinij, who would go on to script other films of the era, including Chao Fah Din Salai (Till Death Do Us Part).
 The other film noted by the National Film Archive for 1946 was an adaptation of a Thai folktale, Chon Kawao (The Village of Chon Kawao).

 The post-war boom in filmmaking really took off, however, with the use of 16-mm colour-reversal film, which was easy to obtain and make films with.
 The vividly coloured films were popular with audiences as well, prompting dozens of new filmmakers to enter the business.

 Similar to the dubbing of films during the pre-war years, some of these films used dubbers to provide dialogue and sound effects as the film was running, further adding to the entertainment value of the movies.
 From 1947 until 1972, 16 mm was the industry standard for Thai film production.

 The first hit of the era was 1949's Suparb Burut Sua Thai (Thai Gentlemen Fighters), which outgrossed Hollywood films at the local box office.
 That success prompted more enthusiasm for filmmaking, giving rise to the second "golden age" of Thai cinema.